MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-business-continuity-and-disaster-recovery.md

 > [!NOTE]
 > A storage account configured as RA-GRS or GRS can be part of a disaster recovery plan but requires due diligence analyzing RPO and RTO and reviewing other options such as a dual load scenario which copies data into two different Azure regions.

-Each data landing zone must have a recovery point objective for its data integrations and data products.
+Each data landing zone must have a recovery point objective for its data products.
 Each data landing zone must have a defined replication strategy for its use cases.

 ### Azure Databricks